 Navaratri's most notable features are the Garba and Dandiya Raas dance performances that take place during the festival.
 These dances are performed in honour of the goddess Durga and involve colourful, traditional costumes and intricate footwork.
 Navaratri is also marked by the display of beautiful clay idols of the goddess Durga in homes and temples, which are worshipped and adorned with flowers and other offerings.

-What Navratri is and its rituals?
+What is Navratri and its rituals?

 1st to 3rd Day: The first three days are dedicated to Durga, the goddess of energy and power.
 Invoking Durga is to destroy vices and impurities in the lives of people.

-4th to 6th day: The next three days are dedicated to worshipping Lakshmi, the goddess of wealth and prosperity who is believed to bestow worshippers with inexhaustible wealth.
+4th to 6th day: The next three days are dedicated to worshipping Lakshmi, the goddess of wealth and prosperity, who is believed to bestow worshippers with inexhaustible wealth.

 7th and 8th day: These two days are for worshipping Saraswati, the goddess of knowledge and wisdom.